Prime Hook National Wildlife Refuge

 Prime Hook National Wildlife Refuge is a sanctuary for migratory birds located east of Milton, Delaware, United States.

+Overview

-It was established by President John F. Kennedy in 1963 on 10000 acre along the western shore of Delaware Bay.
+The refuge was established in Sussex County, Delaware by President John F. Kennedy in 1963, pursuant to the Migratory Bird Conservation Act.
+Prime Hook comprises 10000 acre along the western shore of Delaware Bay.
 The refuge contains a variety of habitats, including freshwater and salt marshes, woodlands, grasslands, ponds, and forested areas, supporting 267 species of birds and a variety of reptiles, amphibians and mammals.

 Fowler Beach, along the Eastern edge of the refuge, is an official sanctuary for horseshoe crabs, the state marine animal of Delaware and a "signature species" of the Delaware Bay Estuary.

 The refuge is open to the public for wildlife-oriented recreation.
 Facilities include walking trails, a canoe trail, a bird blind and other wildlife observation areas, and a visitor center.

+Refuge damage and restoration

+Land alterations

+In the 1980s the US Fish and Wildlife Service (FWS) installed tide gates in the refuge, converting salt marshes into freshwater impoundments (ponds), in order to attract birds.

+Flooding and hurricane damage

+Flooding in 2006 and in subsequent years damaged the freshwater impoundments, leading to a loss of vegetation and wildlife habitat in the refuge.
+Nearby communities were flooded and experienced saltwater intrusion from Delaware Bay.
+In 2012 Hurricane Sandy caused additional damage.

+Restoration

+In 2016 the FWS, the US Army Corps of Engineers, the Delaware Department of Natural Resources and Environmental Control and several conservation organizations completed a large restoration project at Prime Hook, using funds provided by the Disaster Relief Appropriations Act, 2013.
+The project including dredging and replacing sediment to rebuild the salt marshes and improve hydrology, dredging tidal channels, and planting beachgrass and other types of vegetation.